Chocolate peanut butter bark candy satisfies that sweet tooth with milk and white chocolate sprinkled with Reese’s candy for a truly yummy treat.

 - 4 oz. (about ½ bag) Mini Reese’s Peanut Butter Cups

-- Line a 12 x 17 inch jelly roll pan (or cookie sheet) with waxed paper.
-Spread candy over the sheet.
-Flatten the peanut butter cups with your fingers.
+Line a 12 x 17 inch jelly roll pan (or cookie sheet) with waxed paper.

-- Remove bark from pan.
+Remove bark from pan.
 Peel back the waxed paper and break bark into pieces.
 Store leftovers in a cool, dry place.